 1. Clients want better rates

-The number one thing that typically drives people to become our clients is that they don’t want to spend more money than they have to.
-Brokers, like Buy Life Insurance for Burial, work with many life insurance companies, and we shop around to find the best policy for you.
-Often, this means that you get better rates on policies because you choose from the best.
+Brokers, like our team at Buy Life Insurance for Burial, work with many life insurance companies, and we shop around to find the best policy for you.
+Often, this means that you secure better rates on policies because you choose from the best.

 2. Clients want to be served

-Again, brokers work with multiple companies, which means that we don’t have the interest of one particular company in mind.
-Instead, we have our clients’ interest in mind, and we want the best for them.
-This just isn’t the case with agents that represent one life insurance company.
+This just isn’t the case with agents that represent one life insurance company – captive agents.
 For them, their company comes first, not the client.

 3. Clients want more coverage

 Because we have access to so many different companies, it often means that we can get you the best-value coverage for your budget.
 Plus, working with Buy Life Insurance for Burial allows you more underwriting accessibility.

 And, as we just mentioned, we shop around to see which company offers the best policy for you, maximizing your overall coverage.

 4. Clients are tired of the bias